-Boulder Community Hospital has announced a comprehensive 10-year development strategy that will transform the way BCH provides medical care.
+Boulder Community Health has announced a comprehensive 10-year development strategy that will transform the way BCH provides medical care.

-The hospital plans to consolidate the majority of its inpatient acute care services at Boulder Community Foothills Hospital, located at Foothills Parkway and Arapahoe in east Boulder, a site that improves access to critical services for most residents of Boulder County.
+BCH plans to consolidate the majority of its inpatient acute care services at Foothills Hospital, located at Foothills Parkway and Arapahoe in east Boulder, a site that improves access to critical services for most residents of Boulder County.
 More than 130,000 square feet of clinical space is expected to be added to the current Foothills Hospital, along with additional medical office space.

 BCH outpatient services will be centralized at the hospital at Broadway and Balsam in northwest Boulder, along with inpatient care for patients needing behavioral health and physical rehabilitation services.

 "We’re entering a period where federal initiatives will reshape health care, and Boulder Community needs to adapt to these sweeping changes if we want to maintain our ability to provide local access to a broad range of advanced medical services," explained BCH CEO David Gehant.
 "Our Board of Directors, Medical Staff leadership and management team have studied the expected changes and challenges that lie ahead, and we’ve developed a 10-year action plan of operational improvements and changes that are designed to keep BCH the premier provider of health care services in Boulder County."